NOAA-20: Launch

 The NOAA-20 launch was delayed several times.
 When the contract was awarded in 2010, launch was scheduled for 2014.
 By 2011, launch had slipped to 2016, and by 2012 that had slipped to 2017.
 In August 2016, following environmental testing, launch slipped from 20 January 2017 to 16 March 2017 due to problems with ATMS and the ground system.
 In January 2017, launch was delayed from March 2017 to the fourth quarter of fiscal year 2017, or July to September 2017 for the same reasons.
-The launch was delayed from September 2017 to 10 November 2017 to provide extra time for engineers to complete testing of the spacecraft and electronics as well as ATMS.
+The launch was delayed from September 2017 to November 10, 2017 to provide extra time for engineers to complete testing of the spacecraft and electronics as well as ATMS.

 It also experienced several brief launch delays in the final weeks before launch.
-Originally scheduled to launch on 10 November 2017, it was delayed to the 14 November 2017 following the discovery of a faulty battery on the Delta II launch vehicle.
-The launch was then delayed to 15 November 2017 due to boats being in the launch safety zone minutes before the launch and due to a bad reading on the first stage of the launch vehicle.
-It was delayed a third time to 18 November 2017 due to high winds.
+Originally scheduled to launch on November 10, 2017, it was delayed to November 14, 2017 following the discovery of a faulty battery on the Delta II launch vehicle.
+The launch was then delayed to November 15, 2017 due to boats being in the launch safety zone minutes before the launch and due to a bad reading on the first stage of the launch vehicle.
+It was delayed a third time to November 18, 2017 due to high winds.

-NOAA-20 successfully launched on 18 November 2017 at 09:47:36 UTC.
+NOAA-20 successfully launched on November 18, 2017 at 09:47:36 UTC.
 It represented the penultimate, and 99th consecutive successful launch of the Delta II launch vehicle.
 It was launched along with 5 CubeSats that conducted research in "3D-printed polymers for in-space manufacturing, weather data collection, bit flip memory testing, radar calibration and the effects of space radiation on electronic components".